ItsMeNengYi/CyberSierria/README.md

 ## Features

 - Upload CSV or Excel files.
-- View a preview of the uploaded data.
+- View a preview of the uploaded data and set the number of preview rows.
 - Chat with the AI to analyze and gain insights from the data.
 - Powered by OpenAI for intelligent data analysis.